jfasonntag/slides/sessions/AWS.md

 #### creating an SSH keypair for your user

 * go to the [AWS Console](https://console.aws.amazon.com/ec2/)
 * top right, select the region through which you want to connect to AWS.
-I choose Frankfurt.
+I choose US East in Virginia.
+	* the region you choose has impacts on which kind of *machine images* (more below) that are available to you.
 * click on **key pairs**
 * create new key pair
-* give it a name (i called mine *frankfurt*), and download
+* give it a name (i called mine *us-east-virginia*), and download
 * save in a location that you will remember.
-Standard for *nix users is `~/.ssh/frankfurt.pem`
+Standard for *nix users is `~/.ssh/us-east-virginia.pem`

 #### add user to a group

 * create a new group
 * give it administrator rights

+### Amazon Machine Images (AMI)

+* Go to console and click on launch an instance
+* Base instances have just a minimal set of software installed
+* we don't have to pay each time we connect for the time it takes to install all of our software
+* ideally, we do that once, and that create a *new* AMI from the machine we installed our software on
+* I created such an AMI for you.
+It has R, julia, python and some basic development tools (gnu compiler collection and cmake)
+* There is an AMI marketplace where you can find (for free or for a charge) other people's AMIs.

+### Volumes

+* You probably will want to store data on the cluster, either as input or output
+* similarly: you may want to install add-on software (R, python and julia packages for example)
+* Whatever you store on the disk of your AMI instance will be lost when you end the session
+	* that is, the AMI stays exactly the same to the moment you created it
+	* everything else that you add to it during a session will be lost

+* One solution are **Volumes**
+* Think that you get your own hard disk drive from AWS, and everytime you start a cluster, you would bring the disk, and they will plug into the cluster
+* this way you could add data each time you use the cluster, and use it again the next time.

+#### Attach Volume to the provided AMI

+* The AMI I created for you has 2 links for a volume to be attached
+* one for R libraries and one for julia packages
+* The volume needs to be mounted as `/data`. more below.

 ## Starcluster

+* Starcluster helps us with all of those tasks

+### Steps

 * create star cluster sample config: type `star cluster help`